-Is a war torn nation that no one knows much about, or has even heard of.
+Is a war-torn nation that no one knows much about, or has even heard of.
 The currency of choice here is single American dollars.
 The country is extremely poor and lacks almost any infrastructure of any kind.
 Will any entrepreneurs step up and make a difference in this country?
-Where there are problems, there is opportunity.
+Where there are problems, there is an opportunity.

 I have a friend who recently raised 30 million from the largest telecom in the country after being in the country for just 3 months.
 They now have the ENTIRE e-commerce marketplace to themselves.
 They are quite literally, they are the only company doing e-commerce at scale in the entire country.
 After a few weeks of operation, they eclipsed 101 employees today.
 Their headliner is a daily deals site / group-on clone: anything.lk

 I’ll report back from Myanmar next week, as I’ll be jumping on a plane to head there shortly.
 For those who are interested in visiting, the visa situation is a pain!
 I decided to go last minute to attend a conference, and although I qualify for a “visa on arrival” the process is anything but clear.
 You need a letter from a Burmese business with address IN Myanmar (as well as permission from a ministry).
 Full details are available at this site.
 It is much, much easier to arrange a visa in advance at a local embassy.
 [UPDATE: I have written about Myanmar – Investing, Corporate Structuring and Doing Business in Myanmar]